Vheissu/aurelia2-rock-paper-scissors/README.md

 # Aurelia 2 Rock Paper Scissors

 A rock paper scissors game where you vs the computer.
 It is written using Aurelia 2 and Tailwind.
+Font Awesome 5 was used for the icons.

 As always, do what you want with the code.